SreeKarthika123/seller_product_manager/README.md

   - Category
   - Stock
   - Image URL
-- Adds the new product dynamically to the list (no backend required).
+- Adds the new product dynamically to the list.

 ---